 In later times, there was a very great conflict among the schools of Prabhaakara, Kumaarilabhatta and Sankara.
 Prabhaakara maintained that absolution could be attained only by means of works and, for him, knowledge itself is regarded as work.
 Kumaarilabhatta maintained that absolution could be attained only by a combination of knowledge and works.
 Sankara maintained that absolution must be attained only by knowledge.
-The Isa Upanisad puts forth an idea, which supports neither the doctrine of Prabhaakara nor the doctrine of Sankara, but only the doctrine of Kumaarilabhatta that absolution is to be attained by a synthesis of knowledge and works are to be negated in the higher synthesis of realizations.
+The Isa Upanisad puts forth an idea, which supports neither the doctrine of Prabhaakara nor the doctrine of Sankara, but only the doctrine of Kumaarilabhatta that absolution is to be attained by a synthesis of knowledge and works.
+And the Upanisad goes further and asserts that both knowledge and works are to be negated in the higher synthesis of realizations.